FrancsPonce/CS50P-Python-Projects/README.md

 2. **Conditionals**: Implementing decision-making logic with `if` statements and Boolean values.
 3. **Loops**: Utilizing `while` and `for` loops for iteration and list manipulation.
 4. **Functions**: Defining and using functions, including scope and nested functions.
+5. **Tests**: Using unittesting library into different old code sheets.
-5. **File I/O**: Reading from and writing to files, handling CSV data.
+6. **File I/O**: Reading from and writing to files, handling CSV data.
-6. **Regular Expressions**: Using regex for pattern matching and text manipulation.
+7. **Regular Expressions**: Using regex for pattern matching and text manipulation.
-7. **Object-Oriented Programming**: Creating and managing classes and objects.
+8. **Object-Oriented Programming**: Creating and managing classes and objects.

 ## Problem Sets